 Join us in learning about alcohol and the impact it has on ourselves, our campus and our society by attending any of the events throughout the week.
-You can also engage online by searching #alcoholawarenessweek2013 on any social media site that utilizes hashtags.
-Feel free to ask questions of us through this hashtag as well.
+You can also engage online by searching #makeSMARTchoices on any social media site that utilizes hashtags.

 #BlackOutDay is an annual awareness event at SJU to promote healthy choices and reflect on the impact of alcohol on our community while honoring those we have lost due to alcohol.
-Those participating in Black Out Day will wear a black t-shirt and take a vow of silence from 9am-5pm today.
+Those participating in Black Out Day will wear black and take a vow of silence from 9am-5pm.

 During this time, the participant can not speak or communicate in any way including via text, Facebook or any other social media and at any time including in class, at lunch or hanging with friends.
 This silence is to represent what it would be like if that person was lost due to an alcohol-related tragedy such as a DUI accident, overdose or addiction.
-Please respect the silence of everyone wearing a black Black Out Day shirt today.
+Please respect the silence of those participating in Black Out Day.

 At 530pm, we will break the silence and talk about the impact alcohol has on ourselves and our community.
-Everyone is welcome to join us at the dinner in President's Lounge.
+Everyone is welcome to join us for dinner and discussion.

 **If you are struggling with an addiction or are looking for support for yourself or a friend, please reach out to Wellness, Alcohol and Drug Education (WADE) at firstname.lastname@example.org or stop into Campion 212.
 You can also contact the Peer Educators for more resources at email@example.com.
 There is help.
 There is hope.
 You are not alone.**